friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.9.rst.txt

        2: if True:
        3:     pass
     -->4:       pass
                 ^

-    The line identified above is more indented than expected.
+    Line `4` identified above is more indented than expected.

 (117) IndentationError: unindent does not match ...